Back to Writing

 The Task And Prompt

-1. Create a simple but functional FastAPI todo app with HTMX
+1. Create a simple, functional FastAPI todo app with HTMX.

-3. Deploy to Fly.io and help me decide between Railway and Fly.io
+3. Deploy to Fly.io and help me decide between it and Railway.

 The Comparison Table